-Lemtrada® is a CD52-directed cytolytic monoclonal antibody indicated for the treatment of patients with relapsing forms of multiple sclerosis (MS).
-It is administered by intravenous infusion.
+Lemtrada® is a CD52-directed cytolytic monoclonal antibody indicated for the treatment of patients with relapsing-remitting or active secondary progressive MS. It is administered by intravenous infusion.
 Because of its safety profile, the use of Lemtrada is generally reserved for patients who have had an inadequate response to two or more drugs indicated for the treatment of MS.1

 What are the ingredients in Lemtrada?